History of Nepal: Nepalese Civil War

-On 1 June 2001, The Massacre known as 'The royal massacre' occurred in the royal palace killing the King, Queen, Prince and other people of the family.
-It is *claimed* that the Prince massacred the family for some claimed reasons.
-Since the prince was the one surviving, He was declared king but died 2–3 days later and Prince Gyanendra was crowned.
+On 1 June 2001, 'The Royal Massacre' occurred in the royal palace killing the King, Queen, Prince and other people of the family.
+It is claimed that the prince massacred the family for some claimed reasons.
+Since the prince was the one surviving, he was declared king.
+But he died 2–3 days later, and Prince Gyanendra was crowned.
 Meanwhile, the rebellion escalated, and in October 2002 the king temporarily deposed the government and took complete control of it.
 A week later he reappointed another government, but the country was still very unstable.

 Large parts of Nepal were taken over by the rebellion.
 The Maoists drove out representatives of parties close to the government, expropriating local "capitalists" and implementing their own development projects.
 They also ran their own prisons and courts.
 In addition to coercive measures, the guerrillas gained a foothold because of their popularity with large sectors of Nepalese society, particularly women, untouchables and ethnic minorities.
 Caste discrimination was abolished, women received equal inheritance rights and forced marriages were prohibited.
 In addition, the Maoists provided free health care and literacy classes.